BoltApp/bolt-bigcommerce-wordpress/wp-assets/readme.txt

 Bolt provides an Amazon-like checkout experience that drives a 10 - 50% lift in revenue.
 Low-converting checkouts lead to lost revenue and unhappy customers.

-Bolt is the ultimate checkout solution for WooCommerce merchants who want to boost their sales and provide the security & speed customers expect.
+Bolt is the ultimate checkout solution for Wordpress Bigcommerce merchants who want to boost their sales and provide the security & speed customers expect.

 = Why Merchants love Bolt: =